researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

 ### Achieving Goals

 Goals can be achieved in collaboration when two needs have established a connection and having a conversation.
 Either of the two needs can propose a solution for a goal of its counterpart (thereby usually fulfilling a common goal in case a complementary goal exists on its own side that is also fulfilled by the solution) by using the agreement protocol, described in [our DeSemWeb2017 publication](http://ceur-ws.org/Vol-1934/contribution-07.pdf).
 A solution for a goal is proposed by sending a message with a proposed data graph to the conversation.
-The following example would be a solution for both goals of the two needs (`taxiOfferNeed` and `taxiDemandNeed`) defined above.
+The following example would be a solution for both goals of the two needs (`taxiOfferNeed` and `taxiDemandNeed`) defined above and could have been sent by the taxi service bot to a customer to agree on the specific conditions of the ride.

 ````
 event:event1 agr:propose :pickup-solution .